-Classes are generally held in the morning, with elective classes meeting in the afternoon.
+Most core classes are held in the morning, with elective classes meeting in the afternoon.
 Many of the classes include a seminar component.
 Professors teach in a manner best suited for adult learners.
 Many of the courses help the seminarians to explore ways in which theology meets practical situations that they will encounter in ministry.